bphcerp/BPHC-Lab-Finance-Portal/README.md

 ssh -i <public_ssh_key> opc@portal.lambda-india.com
 ```

-- To make starting, stopping and restarting easier, a service `lambda` is setup.
+- To make starting, stopping and restarting easier, a service `lambda-finance` is setup.

-- The .service file can be found at `/etc/systemd/system/lambda.service`
+- The .service file can be found at `/etc/systemd/system/lambda-finance.service`

 Command Reference: